 “A fit is where there is congruence between the norms and values of the organisation and those of the person.”

 So says organisational psychology expert Adrian Furnham (The Psychology of Behaviour at Work, p.
 116).
 The ‘organisation’ also means colleagues and management.
-There’s plenty of evidence, for example in this 2005 Kristof-Brown et al meta-analysis (PDF), to show that a good cultural fit means better retention, loyalty and performance.
+There’s plenty of evidence to show that a good cultural fit means better retention, loyalty and performance.

 What are your company’s values?

 Before you jump into the recruitment fray, be clear about what your company stands for, what its values are, and its short and long-term goals.
 This will help you choose the right candidate – one who’ll identify with the ethos of your business and with their new colleagues.

 How do you assess a candidate’s cultural fit?

 Past employment experiences and assessing competency have their rightful place, but asking candidates questions about their passions, personality and motives reveals their true values.
 For example:

 • Could they share any examples of when they felt like a poor cultural fit – and why was that?

 • How would they describe your company’s culture, based on what you’ve shown them?